Maths home learning for Year 2 children consists of a succession of certificates for them to work towards achieving.

 - Certificates are not necessarily linked directly to what is being taught in the class at the time.
 It might be an area which assessment in previous lessons has shown a child needing some consolidation, or an over-arching skill such as writing numerals correctly.

-- Occasionally, I will return a certificate for a little more practice.
+- Occasionally, certificates maybe returned home for a little more practice.
 The idea is that these are mental maths skills so fingers should not be used!
-I have talked to the children in assembly about this, about how we all learn different things at different times and rates, and about how it’s not the end of the world.